Table Of Contents

-Caution Cisco requires a minimum of two security tokens for Cisco CTL client configuration.
+Caution Cisco requires a minimum of two security tokens to configure the Cisco CTL client.
 If you want to do so, purchase additional security tokens and immediately add the tokens to the CTL file.
-If you need to update the CTL file for any reason, you must use one security token that exists in the file.
+If you need to update the CTL file for any reason, you must use one security token that already exists in the file.

 Cisco recommends that you store the security tokens in a location that you will remember.
 If you want to do so, keep one security token in the USB port at all times.

-Cisco Security Administrator Security Token (SAST) USB has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
+The Cisco System Administrator Security Token has been tested and complies with the limits for a Class B digital device, pursuant to Part 15 of the FCC rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.

-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
+The Cisco System Administrator Security Token generates, uses, and can radiate radio frequency energy and, if you do not install and use it in accordance with the instructions, it may cause harmful interference to radio communications.
 However, there is no guarantee that interference will not occur in a particular installation.

-If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, Cisco encourages the user to try to correct the interference by one of the following measures:
+If the Cisco System Administrator Security Token does cause harmful interference to radio or television reception, which you can determine by turning the equipment off and on, Cisco encourages you to try to correct the interference by one of the following measures:

 •Reorient or relocate the receiving antenna.

-•Increase the separation between the equipment and receiver.
+•Increase the separation between the equipment and the receiver.

-•Consult the dealer or an experienced radio/TV technician
+•Consult the dealer or an experienced radio and TV technician.

-Modifications not expressly approved by the manufacturer could void the user authority to operation the equipment under FCC rules.
+Modifications that are not expressly approved by the manufacturer could void your authority to operate the Cisco System Administrator Security Token under FCC rules.